 Our CEOs view on the business

-"I am fundamentally optimistic about our future.
-Coloplast is a long-term growth company."
+"I am optimistic about our future.
+Coloplast is a long-term growth company with industry-leading profitability."

 Strive25 – Sustainable Growth Leadership

-Our new strategy is supported by key growth enablers, including Efficiency, People and Culture and Sustainability.
+Our Strive25 strategy is supported by key growth enablers – Efficiency, People and Culture, and Sustainability.

-Despite a challenging year, I remain optimistic about our future which holds many opportunities for growth.
-I want to say thank you to all the employees at Coloplast for your continued commitment to build our company and deliver on our mission.
-I would also like to thank our customers and investors for your confidence.
+Finally, I would like to say thank you to all my colleagues at Coloplast for their continued commitment and hard work in another challenging year.
+I would also like to thank our customers and investors for their confidence.

 President & CEO